Blosc/bloscpack/README.md

 * possibly include chunk-size in header
 * possibly include a checksum (adler32) in header
 * configuration file to store commonly used options on a given machine
-* check Python 3.x compatability
+* check Python 3.x compatibility

 ## ∴ Changelog